laboon/ebook/text/98_glossary_of_terms.md

 __Performance Testing__: Testing that a system meets the __performance indicators__ designated for it.

+__Performant__: A program which provides a high level of performance, which is usually measured by it meeting or exceeding its __KPIs__.

 __Efficiency-Based Performance__: Performance on metrics related to the efficiency of use of the computational resources available to the system.

 __Service-Based Performance__: Performance on metrics related to how the user will interact with the system.